-For the non-medical professional hearing a doctor say, “I hate being a doctor” would be like Michael Jordan back in the day saying, “I hate being a NBA player.”
+For the non-medical professional hearing a doctor say, “I hate being a doctor” on a daily basis would be like Michael Jordan back in the day saying, “I hate being a NBA player.”

 It doesn’t make sense, right?